As a beneficiary or distributee, you can Compel Production of a Will when the executor or trustee refuses to provide a copy.

-Bob dies.
+Imagine the following: Bob dies.
 At the time of his death, you find a copy of his Last Will and Testament (“Will”) among his possessions.
 The Will was drafted by an attorney.
 You call the attorney who tells you that he is not providing you with any information.
 Your copy of the Will shows that Bob’s brother, Al, is the nominated executor.
 You call Al. Al says that there is nothing to probate so he is not going to do a thing.
 You know Bob had assets but you cannot do anything without that Will.
-You need to compel the production of the Will.
+You need to compel production of a Will.
 How do you do it?
+CLICK HERE to watch a video or read below for more information.

-Who may Petition to Compel The Production of the Will?
+Who may Petition to Compel Production of a Will?

-Pursuant to SCPA 1401, the following persons may compel the production of the Will:
+Pursuant to SCPA 1401, the following persons may compel production of a Will:

 - any person who receives under the Will, or is a fiduciary, or guardian of a person who receives under the Will.